 Have you heard of the Whole30 diet and wondered if it might be right for you?
 If so, you're not alone.
 More and more people are looking into this program that claims following along will result in weight loss, high energy levels and better sleep.
 In addition to physical benefits, the Whole30 diet also promises psychological benefits.

-Don't Miss: 7-Day Clean-Eating Dinner Plan
+Don't Miss: Whole30 Diet 7-Day Meal Plan

 The Whole30 plan was developed by Dallas Hartwig and Melissa Hartwig.
 It's a 30-day plan designed to help you reset your eating habits and change your health.
 Eating Whole30 means cutting out a lot of foods, including grains, dairy, legumes, soy and any added sugars or sweeteners.
 The plan is outlined in the book The Whole30: The 30-Day Guide to Total Health and Food Freedom.

 You are supposed to avoid highly processed foods with unpronounceable ingredients.
 Consequently, Whole30 encourages reading labels, which is helpful for choosing healthier foods and understanding what you're eating.
 The program encourages the consumption of meat, seafood, eggs, vegetables, oils, nuts, seeds and limited amounts of fruit, which is partly in line with the Dietary Guidelines for Americans.

 With the Whole30 diet, you must avoid added sugar.
 This includes both artificial sugars and natural sweeteners, such as maple syrup, honey, agave nectar and coconut sugar.
 This rule is in line with the Dietary Guidelines, which recommend limiting added sugars to 10 percent of daily calories, because they add calories to our diets without contributing essential nutrients.
 Fruit juice is allowed as a sweetener, listed as one of the program's five exceptions.